Joecstarr/thesis/sections/introduction/intuit_knot_theory.md

 mathematical knot.
 ```

 With this, when compared to an everyday knot, we are already in a better place.
-Continuing to
+Continue to
 experiment with your physical model by twisting the ends of the string around each other in
 different ways (@fig-intro-torus).
 You may discover that gluing the ends yields knots that can't be
 maneuvered to look the same as @fig-intro-everyday_knot_closed or @fig-intro-circle.